Kashka-Suu Ski Resort Guide

 If you ski there on a Wednesday after two quiet days, you might feel like you have a private resort.
 In summary, expect challenging and satisfying terrain at Kashka-Suu – it’s a place where intermediates improve their skills and advanced riders can find thrills, all with a spectacular view as a backdrop.

-Lifts and Facilities
+Lifts and Facilities in Kashka-Suu

-Kashka-Suu’s lift system is simple but effective: it has two main lifts.
+Kashka-Suu’s lift system is simple but effective: It has two main lifts.
 The primary lift is an old-school two-seater chairlift about 1.5 km long that carries skiers from the base up to the top station at ~2,270 m.
 This lift provides access to all the principal runs.
 It’s a fixed-grip chair (not high-speed), so the ride is a bit slow – but that gives you ample time to enjoy the mountain scenery on the way up.

 The second lift is a shorter rope tow (surface lift), roughly 800 m long, that services a lower part of the slopes and some alternate routes.
 This rope tow (or sometimes a T-bar, depending on how they rig it each season) is useful for lapping the bottom half of the mountain or accessing a specific slope without going to the top each time.